Intermediate Domain Model Specification

 Class IntermediateDataField

-A field within an IntermediateDataStructure.
+A field within an IntermediateDataStructure

-String[1] name
+String[1]

 Name of the field.
 Unique within the same structure or collection type.

-String[1] qualifiedName
+String[1]

 Qualified name of the field.
-Corresponds to the name of the field prefixed by the qualified name of the defining IntermediateDataStructure.
-The name fragments are separated by dots.
+Corresponds to the name of the field prefixed by the qualified name of the defining IntermediateDataStructure

-boolean hidden
+boolean

-Flag to indicate if the field is hidden.
-Semantically, this flag corresponds to Java's private accessibility modifier.
+accessibility modifier.
 However, the flag differs in that an inherited field may also be set to hidden.
 That is, fields' visibility may be overridden.
 A hidden field is not visible in any of the following levels of the inheritance hierarchy.

-boolean immutable
+boolean

 Flag to indicate whether the field is immutable or not.
 In Java, for example, an immutable field could correspond to a field that has no public setter.

-boolean inherited
+boolean

 Flag to indicate if the field was inherited from a super structure.

-String[*] featureNames
+String[*]

 This attribute contains the names of all features specified for the field.
 The following values are possible:

-Feature Name Description
+Feature Name | Description |

-"IDENTIFIER" Field acts as identifier for an Entity in the sense of DDD (see also the featureNames attribute of the IntermediateDataStructure concept).
+Field acts as identifier for an Entity in

-"NEVER_EMPTY" Field should never be empty.
+"NEVER_EMPTY" | Field should never be empty. |

-"PART" Field is a part of a DDD Aggregate (see also the featureNames attribute of the IntermediateDataStructure concept).
+Field is a part of a DDD Aggregate (see

 Note